StormCreative/frontend-styleguide/css.md

 Now that the sass setup is complete, the folder structure needs to be completed to get our sass up and running.

 ---
-### Folder setup and structure
+### Folder setup

 It is important that we have a home for our code so as developers we know where we can access it at any given time.
 All stylesheets are stored within the assets folder of our directory under a subfolder called styles.
 Another folder is added inside this, which is called sass.
 This will store all the sass stylesheets being used for that particular project.
+Note: All folder names are to be in lowercase.

 * assets
 	* styles